Age-Related Macular Degeneration (AMD)

 Most people with AMD will maintain good eyesight.
 Even those who lose central vision usually keep their side vision.
 Talk to your doctor about how your condition might progress.

-If you develop advanced AMD, you might lose your ability to do things that require sharp eyesight, like driving or reading.
+If you get advanced AMD, you might not be able to do things that require sharp eyesight, like driving or reading.

-If you don’t have AMD, you can practice some healthy habits that may help you lower your chances of getting it:
+If you don’t have AMD, you can practice some healthy habits that may help you lower your chances of getting it.
+These tips promote age-related macular degeneration prevention:

 • If you smoke, consider quitting.